Paldai: Administration

 The social and legal administrative systems in Paldai are based on the Kuki(Zo) customary law and order, which is a hereditary type.
 As of 2016, the head of the administration is Mr. T. Chinlianpau Zou, the eldest grandson of Helchin Taithul.
 Beside the General Assembly, there is a council of members called "The Village Authority," consisting of 11 members, in accordance with the provisions of the Constitution of India.
 These two governing bodies assist the headman of the village in crucial issues.

-Paldai is served by the Chakpikarong police station and post offices.
+Paldai falls under the jurisdiction of Chakpikarong police station.

+The administration in Paldai village is based on traditional Chiefship system.
+The village Chief work in collaboration with Village Authority.
+This serve as a Council of leaders in the village.
+It also serve as a traditional judiciary branch to settle ever kind of dispute, cases and infrastructural development.
+Another striking feature of administration is that the traditional Chiefship is hereditary.
+For example, Pu Helchin was succeeded by his legally eldest son Pu ET Thangpu, Pu ET Thangpu by his eldest son Pu Chinlianpau.
+So, Pu Chinlianpau should be succeeded by his eldest son Thangginlian@Lawmpu in future.